gergelypolonkai/swe-glib/README.md

 ## API stability

 The project is currently marked as 1.0.
-However, without further notice, the API should not be seen as stable.

-This means that some function prototypes may be modified in the near future.
-Mostly error handling routines are missing, so some functions will get a `GError **` parameter.

-Otherwise, the API is final, in term of future compatibility.
-New functions may be added later, though.
+This means that API and ABI changes are very unlikely to happen.